 The color wheel contains a reticle: a clear circle you can drag around to select a color.

-The Harmony color wheel also contains one or more secondary reticles that change position automatically based on where you move the primary reticle.
+The Harmony color wheel also contains one or more secondary reticles.
+These reticles change position based on where you move the primary reticle.

-The number of secondary reticles changes based on the active Harmony mode.
+The amount of secondary reticles changes based on the active Harmony mode.

-Choose from five different modes that automatically select harmonious color schemes from the wheel, based on classic color theory.
+Choose from five different modes.
+These select harmonious color schemes from the wheel, based on classic color theory.

 Two reticles select colors from opposite positions on the color wheel.

 Because they are exact opposites, complementaries can make each other appear brighter.
 One will always be a cool color, and the other will always be warm.
 Together, they create the highest possible contrast on the color wheel.
-They can also be mixed to create effective neutral hues, or they can be blended together for shadows.
+They can also mix to create effective neutral hues, or they can blend together for shadows.

 Three reticles select colors in a sharp triangle formation.

-Split complementary color schemes use one base color and two secondary colors placed symmetrically on the color wheel, positioned in a narrow triangle.
-This will give you a combination of one warm and two cool colors, or vice versa.
-Unlike the complementary color scheme above, a split complementary scheme is often more balanced and easier on the eyes.
-Generally the color at the ‘sharp’ end of the triangle is the main shade used, with the two secondary colors used as highlights and accents.
+Split complementary schemes use a base color and two secondary colors placed symmetrically on the color wheel.
+In split complementary the three reticles position to form a narrow triangle.
+This gives you a combination of one warm and two cool colors, or vice versa.
+Unlike the complementary color, split complementary schemes are often more balanced and easier on the eyes.
+Generally the color at the ‘sharp’ end of the triangle is the main shade.
+The two secondary colors work as highlight and accent colors.

 Three reticles select neighboring colors from one area of the color wheel.

 This scheme uses one base color and two secondary colors, like Split Complementary.
-As above, the base color is best used as the main shade in the artwork, with the secondaries reserved for highlights and accents.
-However, because the three shades of analogous color are positioned so close together, the result is uniformly warm or cold, creating an elegant and clear color scheme without any tension in the palette.
+As above, the base color is best used as the main shade in the artwork.
+The secondaries are reserved for highlights and accents.
+Because the three shades of analogous color are positioned so close together, the result is uniformly warm or cold.
+This creates an elegant and clear color scheme without any tension in the palette.

 Three reticles select colors in an equilateral triangle formation.